Kings and Kernels in Semicomplete Compositions: Introduction

 Digraph compositions generalize some families of digraphs, including quasi-transitive digraphs (by Theorem~\ref{intro01}), extended semicomplete digraphs and lexicographic product digraphs (when $H_i$ is the same digraph $H$ for every $i\in [t]$, $Q$ is the lexicographic product of $T$ and $H$, see, e.g., \cite{Hammack}).
 In particular, strong semicomplete compositions generalize strong quasi-transitive digraphs (by Theorem~\ref{intro01}).
 To see that strong semicomplete compositions form a significant generalization of strong quasi-transitive digraphs, observe that the Hamiltonian cycle problem is polynomial-time solvable for quasi-transitive digraphs \cite{Gutin4}, but NP-complete for strong semicomplete compositions (see, e.g., \cite{Bang-Jensen-Gutin-Yeo}).
-While digraph composition has been used since 1990s to study quasi-transitive digraphs and their generalizations, see, e.g., \cite{Bang-Jensen-Huang1, GSHC}, the study of digraph decompositions in their own right was initiated only recently by Sun, Gutin and Ai in \cite{Sun-Gutin-Ai}, where some results on the existence of arc-disjoint strong spanning subdigraphs were given.
+While digraph composition has been used since 1990s to study quasi-transitive digraphs and their generalizations, see, e.g., \cite{Bang-Jensen-Gutin, Bang-Jensen-Huang1}, the study of digraph decompositions in their own right was initiated by Sun, Gutin and Ai in \cite{Sun-Gutin-Ai}, where some results on the existence of arc-disjoint strong spanning subdigraphs were given.
 After that, Bang-Jensen, Gutin and Yeo \cite{Bang-Jensen-Gutin-Yeo} characterized all strong semicomplete compositions with a pair of arc-disjoint strong spanning subdigraphs.
-Recently, Gutin and Sun \cite{Gutin-Sun} studied the existence of a pair (it is called ``good pair'') of arc-disjoint in- and out-branchings rooted at the same vertex in this class of digraphs.
-Especially, they characterized semicomplete compositions with a good pair rooted at the same vertex, which generalizes the corresponding characterization by Bang-Jensen and Huang \cite{Bang-Jensen-Huang1} for quasi-transitive digraphs.
-Sun \cite{Sun} studied the structural properties of semicomplete compositions, including results on connectivity, paths, cycles, strong spanning subdigraphs and acyclic spanning subdigraphs.
+Gutin and Sun \cite{Gutin-Sun} studied the existence of a pair of arc-disjoint in- and out-branchings rooted at the same vertex in this class of digraphs.
+Especially, they characterized semicomplete compositions with such a pair rooted at the same vertex, which generalizes the corresponding characterization by Bang-Jensen and Huang \cite{Bang-Jensen-Huang1} for quasi-transitive digraphs.
+In \cite{Sun-Gutin-Zhang}, Sun, Gutin and Zhang studied the strong subgraph packing problem in compositions of digraphs.
+Recently, Sun and Jin \cite{Sun-Jin} studied the structural properties of semicomplete compositions, including results on connectivity, paths, cycles, strong spanning subdigraphs and acyclic spanning subdigraphs.
 These results show that this class of digraphs shares some nice properties of other classes of digraphs, like quasi-transitive digraphs.